 One could argue that the Airflow paved the way for the Zephyr — arriving 17 months after the Airflow’s debut, the Zephyr was far less shocking than it might otherwise have been.
 On the other hand, the Zephyr demonstrated that an aerodynamic car did not necessarily have to be an ungraceful one.
-A nicely restyled, all-new Airflow, using the 128 in.
-(3,251 mm) wheelbase of the C-10/C-17, might have done quite well as a Zephyr rival, although whether it would have sold well enough to justify its tooling costs is another matter.
+A nicely restyled, all-new Airflow, using the 128-inch (3,251mm) wheelbase of the C-10/C-17, might have done quite well as a Zephyr rival, although whether such a car would have sold well enough to justify its tooling costs is another matter.

 Chrysler could have offered a similarly aerodynamic shape with body-on-frame construction, as Peugeot did with the 402, and the Airflow’s Floating Ride certainly could have been applied to more conventionally engineered cars, as both Chrysler and its rivals soon did.
 However, Walter Chrysler was determined to make the Airflow a technological tour de force, which pushed its costs and prices beyond what the market was prepared to absorb.